Layercraft/repo/README.md

 ## Gradle (Maven)

-Set in $HOME/.gradle/gradle.properties gpr.user to GitHub Username and gpr.key to Personal Access Token.
+Set in $HOME/.gradle/gradle.properties gpr.user to GitHub Username and gpr.key to Personal Access Token with write:packages or read:packages.

 ### Publish